 Each degree-seeking or graduate certification-only student is required to develop a comprehensive plan of study with the Graduate Advisor.
 Students should make an appointment with their assigned Graduate Advisor at the beginning of their program to develop their plan of study.
 The plan of study includes the required and elective coursework and timeline for the completion of the designated degree or certification program in which the student has enrolled.
 The Graduate Advisor also evaluates previous graduate transcripts for possible transfer of credit into the program.
 The Graduate Advisor must review and approve the student's Application for Graduation in order for the student to graduate.
 Students should see the appropriate bulletin sections for specific plans of study requirements for the respective degrees.

-Students should see the appropriate bulletin sections on the Master of Arts in Christian Ministry, Master of Business Administration, Master of Arts in Counseling, Master of Arts in Teaching, Master of Educational Administration, Master of Educational Technology, Master of Science in Corporate Security Leadership, Master of Science in Criminal Justice, Master of Science in Education: Curriculum and Instruction, Master of Science in Fitness Management, Master of Science in Sport Management, Educational Specialist, and Doctor of Education for a summary of the process for the respective degrees.
+Students should see the appropriate bulletin sections on the Master of Arts in Christian Ministry, Master of Business Administration, Master of Arts in Clinical Mental Health Counseling, Master of Arts in School Counseling (Traditional or Licensure Track), Master of Arts in Teaching, Master of Educational Administration, Master of Educational Technology, Master of Science in Corporate Security Leadership, Master of Science in Criminal Justice, Master of Science in Education: Curriculum and Instruction, Master of Science in Fitness Management, Master of Science in Sport Management, Educational Specialist, and Doctor of Education for a summary of the process for the respective degrees.